Maximal and minimal dynamic Petri net slicing: Two algorithms for Petri net slicing

 In this section, we propose two algorithms to compute, respectively, maximal and minimal slices.
 The Petri net slices computed by the two algorithms have different purposes and exhibit different properties, but both of them are \emph{dynamic} because they consider an initial marking in the Petri net.

-\begin{description} \item Algorithm 1: It computes the union of all paths that can contribute tokens to any place in the slicing criterion.
-Therefore, all firing sequences in the original net that can contribute tokens to the slicing criterion are preserved in the slice. \item Algorithm 2: It computes the minimal paths that can contribute tokens to all the places in the slicing criterion.
-Therefore, at least one firing sequence in the original net that can contribute tokens to each place in the slicing criterion is preserved in the slice. \end{description}
+\begin{description} \item Algorithm~\ref{alg:Slicing-PN}: It computes the union of all paths that can contribute tokens to any place in the slicing criterion.
+Therefore, all firing sequences in the original net that can contribute tokens to the slicing criterion are preserved in the slice. \item Algorithm~\ref{alg:Slicing-PN2}: It computes the path that can contribute tokens to some place in the slicing criterion by firing the minimum number of transitions.
+Therefore, at least one firing sequence in the original net that can contribute tokens to some place in the slicing criterion is preserved in the slice. \end{description}

 The difference between both algorithms can be seen in Figures~\ref{fig:llorensetal} and \ref{fig:llorensetalimproved}.
 Figure~\ref{fig:llorensetal} contains all places and transitions in any path that finishes in a place of the slicing criterion.
-In contrast, Figure~\ref{fig:llorensetalimproved} only contains the minimal subnet that contains paths that finish in all places of the slicing criterion.
+In contrast, Figure~\ref{fig:llorensetalimproved} only contains the subnet that contains the shortest increasing firing sequence.

-Clearly, Algorithm~2 is more aggressive than Algorithm~1, and it has an interesting property related to the size of the slices: Algorithm 2 computes slices that are always subnets of those slices obtained by using Algorithm 1.
+Clearly, Algorithm~\ref{alg:Slicing-PN2} is more aggressive than Algorithm~\ref{alg:Slicing-PN}, and it has an interesting property related to the size of the slices: Algorithm~\ref{alg:Slicing-PN2} computes slices that are always subnets of those slices obtained by using Algorithm~\ref{alg:Slicing-PN}.

-Algorithm~1 has an important property: completeness (stated and proven in Theorem~\ref{theo_completeness}).
+Algorithm~\ref{alg:Slicing-PN} has an important property: maximality (stated and proven in Theorem~\ref{theo_completeness}).
 It preserves all places and transitions that can contribute tokens to the slicing criterion.
 This means that it is especially useful for debugging.
 If we find a place with a wrong number of tokens, then the maximal slice computed w.r.t. that place necessarily contains the cause of the error.
 This notion of slice is equivalent to the original notion proposed by Mark Weiser \cite{Wei84} in the context of programming languages.